aspose-words/Aspose.Words-Documentation/java/developer-guide/loading-saving-and-converting/save-a-document/specify-save-options/_index.md

 Aspose.Words provides an ability to use the [UpdateLastSavedTimeProperty](https://apireference.aspose.com/words/java/com.aspose.words/saveoptions#UpdateLastSavedTimeProperty) property to get or set a value determining whether the [LastSavedTime](https://apireference.aspose.com/words/java/com.aspose.words/builtindocumentproperties#LastSavedTime) property is updated before saving.

-The following code example demonstrates how to set this property and save the document:
+The following code example shows how to set this property and save the document:

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-loading_saving-WorkingWithOoXML-updateLastSavedTimeProperty.java" >}}